LucioPg/schleppa-mcp-client/README.md

 # Python MCP Client

-Python MCP (Message Communication Protocol) Client is a framework for creating and interacting with tools using standardized messaging protocols.
-This project demonstrates how to create and use MCP servers and clients in Python.
+Python MCP (Model Context Protocol) Client is a framework for creating and interacting with LLM-powered tools using standardized messaging protocols.
+This project demonstrates how to create MCP servers and clients in Python that can be used with LangChain and LangGraph.

 ![MCP Client Interface](./static/Screenshot%20from%202025-04-13%2006-50-45.png)

 ## Features

-- **MCP Server Implementation**: Create servers with tools that can be accessed through the MCP protocol
+- **MCP Server Implementation**: Create servers with tools that can be accessed through the Model Context Protocol
 - **Flask-based Web Interface**: Interact with MCP servers through a user-friendly web interface
+- **LangChain & LangGraph Integration**: Utilize LangChain and LangGraph for LLM-powered agents
 - **MySQL Integration**: Execute MySQL commands via MCP tools
+- **Multi-Server Support**: Connect to multiple MCP servers simultaneously
 - **Dynamic Server Management**: Add or configure servers at runtime

-## Components
+## Architecture

-1. **Flask App**: Web interface for interacting with MCP servers and tools
+1. **Flask Web Application**: Serves as the frontend interface and API gateway
-2. **MySQL MCP Server**: Provides tools for MySQL database operations
-3. **Client Interface**: Simple user interface to send commands to MCP servers
+2. **MultiServerMCPClient**: Connects to multiple MCP servers (MySQL, File operations)
+3. **LangChain React Agent**: Processes user queries and decides which tools to use
+4. **MCP Servers**: Independent processes that expose tools through the Model Context Protocol

 ## Getting Started